 This shows that in the vast majority of people who find the low FODMAP restriction diet effective, even once they have reintroduced FODMAPs they still have relief of their IBS symptoms in the long term.

 I presented the study at the Digestive Diseases Federation (DDF) research conference in July 2015.
-The full paper has not been published but you can access the abstract here.
+The full paper was published in 2017 and you can access the full article here.

-Follow-up of patients with functional bowel symptoms treated with a low FODMAP diet (open access)
+Follow-up of patients with functional bowel symptoms treated with a low FODMAP diet (available here)

 This study included one hundred and eighty patients who had attended outpatient clinics for low FODMAP dietary advice.
 131 (73%) had IBS and 49 (27%) had IBD (inflammatory bowel disease) with IBS symptoms.
 After finishing the low FODMAP diet and reintroduction the patients were sent questionnaires, on average 16 months later, to obtain information on symptoms and other outcomes.
 So what were the results 16 months later?